UnityGameStudio/Corruption-Game/README.md

 # Installation

-Open the Github webpage to play the game.
+Open the Github webpage to play the game: https://unitygamestudio.github.io/Corruption-Game/ .
 This game was made with Unity and exported for WebGL.

 ---